itsseanl/Gutenwind/readme.md

 # Gutenwind

-Integrating TailwindCSS V4 with an example gutenberg block scaffolded with Create Block tool.
+Integrating TailwindCSS V4 with an example gutenberg block scaffolded with @wordpress/create-block tool.

 There is probably a better way to do this, but this is how I got it working after a day of pain and suffering.